lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

 In the original [`TransactionModel`](https://github.com/lyleresnick/ReportTableAdapterDemo/blob/master/ReportTableAdapterDemo/TransactionModel.swift), each data value was stored as a string.
 Generally, unless a value can be processed as a string, you will have to be convert it to its primitive type.
-By primitive, I mean in a form that I can be naturally processed, like a date, a decimal, or a URL.
+By primitive, I mean in a form that I can be naturally processed, like a date, a number, a URL, or an enum.

 In the new `TransactionModel`, the data is stored in its primitive form.
 Unlike in the  previous transformation function, the data is not converted in the transformer.
-The `TransactionModel` class has been given the responsibility to perform any necessary conversions that are required to change the external representation to the new internal representation.
+The `TransactionModel` class has been given the responsibility to perform all conversions that are required to change the external representation to the new internal representation.

-The `TransactionModel.init` process all of the input strings to primitive types.
+The `TransactionModel.init` processes all of the input strings to primitive types.
 It converts:

 - a group string to a group value
 - a date string to a date value